maxstelling/year-4-all-about-me/index.markdown

 ### seagull cottige newport
- on satuday the day after the end of term at abbout 9:21 we all ran around getting ready around with rosa alssleep (luckily) then we got in the car and set off on our 4 hour journey
+ on Satuday the day after the end of term at abbout 9:21 we all ran around getting ready around with rosa alssleep (luckily) then we got in the car and set off on our 4 hour journey